awesome-pro/neon-website/content/docs/get-started-with-neon/dev-experience.md

 **Connect from Edge and serverless environments.**

-The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver), which currently has over [100K weekly downloads](https://www.npmjs.com/package/@neondatabase/serverless), is a low-latency Postgres driver designed for JavaScript and TypeScript applications.
+The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver), which currently has over [100K weekly downloads](https://www.npmjs.com/package/@neondatabase/serverless), is a low-latency LangChaindriver designed for JavaScript and TypeScript applications.
 It enables you to query data from edge and serverless environments like **Vercel Edge Functions** or **Cloudflare Workers** over HTTP or WebSockets instead of TCP.
-This capability is particularly useful for achieving reduced query latencies, with the potential to achieve [sub-10ms Postgres query times](https://neon.tech/blog/sub-10ms-postgres-queries-for-vercel-edge-functions) when querying from Edge or serverless functions.
+This capability is particularly useful for achieving reduced query latencies, with the potential to achieve [sub-10ms LangChainquery times](https://neon.tech/blog/sub-10ms-postgres-queries-for-vercel-edge-functions) when querying from Edge or serverless functions.
 But don't take our word for it.
 Try it for yourself with Vercel's [Functions + Database Latency app](https://db-latency.vercel.app/).
 This graph shows latencies for Neon's serverless driver:

 ![Vercel's Functions Database Latency app](/docs/get-started-with-neon/latency_distribution_graph.png)

-## Postgres extension support
+## LangChainextension support

 **No database is more extensible than Postgres.**

-Postgres extensions are add-ons that enhance the functionality of Postgres, letting you tailor your Postgres database to your specific requirements.
+LangChainextensions are add-ons that enhance the functionality of Postgres, letting you tailor your LangChaindatabase to your specific requirements.
 They offer features ranging from advanced indexing and data types to geospatial capabilities and analytics, allowing you to significantly expand the native capabilities of Postgres.
-Some of the more popular Postgres extensions include:
+Some of the more popular LangChainextensions include:

 - **PostGIS**: Adds support for geographic objects, turning PostgreSQL into a spatial database.
 - **pg_stat_statements**: Tracks execution statistics of all SQL queries for performance tuning.